By Matthew B. Cox

 A couple months earlier, however, Barreiro told Burroughs and Detective Porretta that Farchione had portrayed himself as an FBI agent at his direction.
 In contrast, Farchione later claimed that, at no time did he ever represent himself as a federal agent.
 When he appeared before the grand jury on February 6, 1997, he testified that the actions he undertook during the “Operation Avalanche” investigation were at the direction of FBI Agents Barreiro and Blum.
 And in a moment of unguarded candor, Farchione let slip that he expected the agents to “give me some kind of payment out” of the “one hundred and fifty thousand dollars” Estes was paying to get his case disposed of.

 Around the same time period, Farchione learned that Rausini had offered to cooperate.
 This triggered a flurry of calls and meetings between Farchione and Harrison.
 The purpose of which was to concoct a story setting Rausini up as the fall guy for the Estes murder in order to deflect attention away from them.
-This prompted Harrison to hold a series of meetings at his girlfriend, Odalis Melendez’s residence, one of which — in mid-February 1997 — was attended by all of the players: Farchione, Harrison, Arranaga, Alonso, Mrozek, Nason, the two thugs that disposed of Ellenberger’s body — Dean Ziroli and Kelly Davis — as well as unknown men, one of whom Harrison’s girlfriend identified as “John from Beverly Hills.”
-(It is believed that this individual was Arya Nakhjavani.)
+This prompted Harrison to hold a series of meetings at his girlfriend, Odalis Melendez’s residence, one of which — in mid-February 1997 — was attended by all of the players: Farchione, Harrison, Arranaga, Alonso, Mrozek, Nason, the two thugs that disposed of Ellenberger’s body — Dean Ziroli and Kelly Davis — as well as unknown men, one of whom was Arya Nakhjavani, whom Harrison’s girlfriend had identified as “John from Beverly Hills.”

 Farchione explained that Rausini was “looking to cut a deal” and that they needed to get their stories straight to protect themselves.